BioStacks

 Vitamin E plays a supporting role in vision.
 Natural d-alpha-tocopherol is twice as bioavailable as synthetic dl-alpha-tocopherol, since the body only utilizes four of the eight synthetic stereoisomers—always check labels for the "d-" prefix.
 Mixed tocopherols (alpha, beta, gamma, delta) provide broader antioxidant protection than alpha alone.

-Most evidence supports 50–268 mg of vitamin e daily.
+Clinical studies typically use 50268 mg of vitamin e.
 Equivalent to 100–400 IU natural d-alpha-tocopherol.
 Products below this range may not deliver meaningful results.

 Avoid dl-alpha tocopherylsynthetic, ~50% activity.
 Look for d-alpha tocopherol or mixed tocopherols for better absorption.